 Information On Strict Liability

 A manufacturer is held responsible for the safety of his products.
 This is true when the manufacturer puts a product on the market which he knows will be used without the buyer examining for defects.
 It is particularly true when the buyer would have no way of inspecting.
 In these cases the manufacturer is liable even though he can show the utmost care in his manufacturing methods.
-Where a customer is damaged from the use of a product, he is urged to contact a Los Angeles product liability lawyer.
+Where a customer is damaged from the use of a product, he is urged to contact a Los Angeles strict liability lawyer.

 Strict Liability Claims